cornell-ece2400/ece2400-docs/docs/ece2400-sec4-c-test-debug.md

  - `https://github.com/githubid/ece2400-sec4`

 Where `githubid` is your GitHubID.
-Now clone the github repo for this discussion section using the following commands:
+Now clone the GitHub repo we will be using in this section using the following commands:

     :::bash
     % source setup-ece2400.sh